Delightful Macaroni Salad with Hard-Boiled Eggs

 Instructions

-• Step 1: Bring a large pot of salted water to a boil.
-Add the macaroni and cook according to package instructions, about 7-9 minutes, until al dente.
-Drain the macaroni and rinse with cold water to stop the cooking process.
+• Step 1: Cook the macaroni according to package instructions.
+Drain and rinse with cold water to cool completely.

-• Step 2: In a large bowl, whisk together the mayonnaise, vinegar, Dijon mustard, sugar, salt, and black pepper until well combined.
+• Step 2: In a large bowl, whisk together the mayonnaise, sour cream, vinegar, Dijon mustard, sugar, salt, and black pepper until well combined.

-• Step 3: Add the cooked and cooled macaroni, chopped hard-boiled eggs, diced celery, diced onion, and sweet pickle relish to the dressing.
-Stir gently until all the ingredients are evenly coated.
+• Step 3: Add the cooled macaroni, diced hard-boiled eggs, diced celery, and diced red onion to the dressing.
+Gently toss to coat everything evenly.

-• Step 4: Cover the macaroni salad and refrigerate for at least 2 hours, or up to 3 days, to allow the flavors to meld.
+• Step 4: Cover and refrigerate the macaroni salad for at least 1 hour to allow the flavors to meld.

 • Prep Time: 20 minutes